 |CAPT Jason A. Burns

-Captain Burns is a native of Alexandria, Virginia.
+Captain Jason Burns is a native of Alexandria, Virginia.
 A 1993 graduate of San Diego State University, he received his commission through the Navy Reserve Officers Training Corps program.
 He earned a Masters of Arts in International Relations and Strategic Studies from the Naval War College, Newport Rhode Island in 2007.

 Captain Burns’ awards include the Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal, Joint Service Commendation Medal, Navy/Marine Corps Commendation Medal, Navy/Marine Corps Achievement Medal, and various unit and campaign decorations.